asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/01-chapter-one.md

 "We're here to assist, not take over," Matt said.
 "This is still your case."

 "Appreciate that."
 Morrison checked her watch.
 "You probably want to get settled.
 There's a Hampton Inn about ten minutes from here.
-Most federal agents stay there when they're in town."
->QUESTION: Do federal agents come to town a lot??
-Weird phrase to use.
-How about something about the department getting a discounted rate.

-"Sounds good."
+The department has a discount rate with them—I can have dispatch call ahead and set you up."

+"That'd be great, thanks," Matt said.

 They walked back to the elevator together.
 In the lobby, Morrison shook their hands again.